 To answer these questions, we went straight to the experts.

-We spoke to more than 30 real, live mamas who were kind enough to take time out of their very busy schedules to help guide expectant moms.
+We spoke to 32 real, live mamas who were kind enough to take time out of their very busy schedules to help guide expectant moms.

 Because, at the end of the day, they’ve “been there, done that.”